How to Make High-Quality Translations - Tips for Translators

 Option 2.
 Insert an image, then a table with the captions to be translated (on the left is the original beginning of the caption to be translated – on the right is the translation option).

 For example, if the translation is from Spanish into English

 Option 3.
 Translate text in an image, chart, etc. using special technical programs.
 Uneditable objects (images, photos, etc. – without captions and titles) obtained in the translated text are processed as follows:

 If there are no sites linked to the image in the text, it cannot be inserted.
 Instead, there should be the phrase: “Image” or “Picture” in slashes.

 a) For example, when translating into English– /image/, /picture/.

-Throughout the translation, it is very important to write only these words and only using the above-mentioned layout.
-Writing of analogies and synonyms such as photos, imagery, etc. is unacceptable.
+Throughout the translation, it is very important to write only these words and only use the above-mentioned layout.
+Writing analogies and synonyms such as photos, imagery, etc. is unacceptable.
 This is necessary to maintain a uniform text style.

 b) If the image has a reference to the translated text, it is inserted instead of the original text, preserving its size and location.
 For notarized translations, regardless of the situation, only a) is valid.